catherinepope/papermod/content/workshops/developing-a-narrative-cv.md

 You’ll also get the opportunity to give and receive feedback with other researchers.

 With the help of an experienced facilitator, you’ll devise a strategy for writing your own narrative CV.

-**Please note:** this workshop covers only individual narrative CVs.
-We don’t address the requirements for group CVs.

 👩🏽‍🎓 **Audience:** Researchers at all stages and in any discipline.